Balastrong/myntenance/README.md

 1. Clone the repo
 2. Install dependencies with `pnpm`
-3. Create a `.env.local` file with the following variables:
+3. Create a `.env.local` file (or duplicate and rename `.env.example`) with the following variables:

 ```bash
 NEXT_PUBLIC_SUPABASE_URL=https://bqlqcmtccbsiocjopvas.supabase.co